 “The UNICEF WASH programme currently works in over 40 rural districts across Zambia’s 10 provinces”

 Under the leadership of the Ministry of Water Development, Sanitation and Environmental Protection, the UNICEF WASH programme currently works in over 40 rural districts across Zambia’s 10 provinces.
 The key interventions supported under the programme include the development of WASH sector policy; strategies, plans and standards; capacity building at the national and sub-national levels; improving sector coordination; monitoring and knowledge management; and sustainable and service delivery with a focus on the poor and vulnerable.
 This includes, among others, routine surveillance mechanisms to monitor rates of open-defecation in rural communities.

 The resources listed below represent just a small selection of materials on water, sanitation and hygiene produced by UNICEF and its partners in Zambia.
-The list is regularly updated to include the latest information.
+The list is periodically updated to include the latest information.